 The buildings above comprise most of Isauld (Innis Allt, ‘burn island’), with the more substantial one at the far end being Isauld Cottage.
 It shows up on the earliest OS map, whereas the three weatherboard houses are 20th century constructions.
 On either side, you can see the Caithness flatness.

 Isauld was labelled ‘Easall’ on William Roy’s map but in the 1750s it was without roads.
-In 2019, by contrast, it had the an A836 and I was not afraid to use it…
+In 2019, by contrast, it had an A836 and I was not afraid to use it…

 I strode off determinedly, soon passing Dounreay, where people were doubtless hard at work harnessing the atom.